-- · What are your organization's vision, mission and purpose? - Describe the history of your organization.
+- What are your organization's vision, mission and purpose? - Describe the history of your organization.
 Include the number of years you have been in operation and the average number of your employees, if any, over the past 3 years. - Describe your organization's structure, including resources (staff, volunteers, in-kind support, trainings completed, office space, equipment, etc.), memberships, partners and relevant funding sources.
 Provide a current organizational chart, and information to describe your organization's sound fiscal and operation condition to mobilize staff, volunteers, partners and other stakeholders. - Which population(s) does your organization reach?
 Include demographic information and geographic location. - Describe some examples of current and/or recent projects that are relevant to the PEACE PFS goals and objectives.
 Include information that demonstrates your ability to reach and engage the PEACE PFS target population and your prior experience implementing evidencebased programs using the 5-Step Strategic Prevention Framework in a high-risk and highneed community in Guam (i.e. Strengthening Families Program, Leadership and Resiliency Program, Life Skills Training, Positive Action, Storytelling for Empowerment, and Life Teen Program). - What unique characteristics does your organization have that aligns with the vision and mission of GBHWC, and the goals and objectives of the PEACE PFS grant?
 Include information to demonstrate your organization's current prevention skill sets to conduct the 5-Step Strategic Prevention Framework, and your commitment to further prevention knowledge, skills, competence and readiness among staff, community volunteers, and other stakeholders. - Is there anything else in keeping with the grant goals and objectives would you like to include in this description?

-2. Staten • ment of Need and Proposed Target Population: Identify at least three GDOE middle schools to be used as sites for the proposed implementation. • Identify the target population(s) in the three middle schools selected to be impacted by you proposed prevention strategies. • Why is there a need to implement, sustain, and improve effective substance use prevention services in this particular population?
-Include information on the service gaps and other problems related to the need for prevention program development.
-Identify the source of the data.
-3. Selecte ed PEACE Pillars for Success Priority(ies): • Identify which of the Pillars for Success you select to focus on: Youth empowerment: to engage and empower the youth in creating a safe and healthy future for the island community, Effective communication: to promote positive behaviors by implementing health communication strategies that are inclusive and culturally responsive, and incorporate both traditional and current media vehicles, ☐ Strong leadership : to engage appointed and grassroots leaders in influencing community behavior; demonstrating strong leadership through integrity, transparency, and follow-through, ☐ Grassroots engagement: to foster community involvement through meaningful outreach, inclusion and engagement with all communities, and Safe and healthy environment: to secure a sustainable, healthy environment for Guam that promotes healthy behaviors for its people, allowing them to thrive.
-The PEACE Pillars for Success are foundation to the Guam State Prevention Enhancement http://www.peaceguam.org/community-action/state-plans-and-reports.
+2. Stater • tement of Need and Proposed Target Population: Identify at least three GDOE middle schools to be used as sites for the proposed implementation. • y the target population(s) in the three middle schools selected to be impacted by you ed prevention strategies. • service there a need to implement, sustain, and improve effective substance use prevention s in this particular population?
+Include information on the service gaps and other ms related to the need for prevention program development.
+Identify the source of a.
+Selected PEACE Pillars for Success Priority(ies): Identify which of the Pillars for Success you select to focus on: Youth empowerment: to engage and empower the youth in creating a safe and healthy future for the island community, П Effective communication : to promote positive behaviors by implementing health communication strategies that are inclusive and culturally responsive, and incorporate both traditional and current media vehicles, Strong leadership: to engage appointed and grassroots leaders in influencing community behavior; demonstrating strong leadership through integrity, transparency, and follow-through, Grassroots engagement: to foster community involvement through meaningful outreach, inclusion and engagement with all communities, and